Fast Track Cities London

 Quality Improvement Commitment

-Fast Track Cities emphasizes that grants are “not traditional grants” - successful applicants must commit to being part of a Quality Improvement Community.
+Fast Track Cities emphasises that grants are “not traditional grants” - successful applicants must commit to being part of a Quality Improvement Community.
 All funded projects receive QI training from East London NHS Foundation Trust's Quality Improvement team, with no prior knowledge required.
 Projects must be willing to measure impact, share learning, and adapt approaches based on data.

 Quote from Fast Track Cities: “These bids are not grants, we will be awarding organisations allocations with a clear expectation that each project signs up to be part of a collection of projects constituting a Quality Improvement Community working together to measure and alter the impact of projects for the benefit of the HIV community as a whole.”